doggy8088/ngcli-docker/README.md

 ## Features

 - Included all `@angular/cli` releases starts from `v1.0.0` except some buggy releases.
-- Includes a default app created by `ng new` command in `/app` folder.
+- Includes a default app created by `ng new` command that located in `/app` folder.
 - Turn off Google Analytics by default.

 ## Usage